 Finding a Better Treatment Is about Access

-Akron General's McDowell Cancer Center provides patients with access to care quickly.
+Akron General's McDowell Cancer Institute provides patients with access to care quickly.
 We also offer the newest therapies, diagnostics and surgical techniques to help minimize side effects and improve outcomes.

 Akron General participates in National Cancer Institute (NCI) sponsored clinical trials, as well as pharmaceutical industry sponsored trials.
 Membership in six NCI cooperative groups provides our patients with access to a wide menu of clinical trials.
 The American College of Surgeons Commission on Cancer, the accrediting body for cancer centers nationwide recommends a 6% accrual rate for commendation status.
 We have annually met or exceeded that benchmark.

 Types of cancer treated at Akron General includes, but is not limited to: breast cancer, lung cancer, colorectal cancer, prostate cancer, testicular cancer, thyroid cancer, brain cancer, skin cancer, Hodgkin's Disease, non-Hodgkin's lymphoma, leukemia, kidney cancer, bladder cancer, cervical cancer, ovarian cancer, uterine cancer, multiple myeloma, pancreatic cancer, and more.

 Our experienced oncology and hematology professionals provide comprehensive inpatient and outpatient care.
 We offer some of the newest therapies, such as intensity modulated radiation therapy (IMRT), used to treat tumors in higher doses with less risk of damage to normal tissue.
 Short-course partial breast irradiation, MammoSite Radiation Therapy System (MammoSite RTS), is also available for selected patients with early stage breast cancer.